AvaloniaUI/avalonia-docs/docs/reference/controls/detailed-reference/transitioningcontentcontrol.md

 ---
+title: TransitioningContentControl
 description: REFERENCE - Built-in Controls
 ---

 import TransitioningContentControlFadeScreenshot from '/img/controls/transitioningcontentcontrol/TransitioningContentControl_01.webp';
 import TransitioningContentControlSlideScreenshot from '/img/controls/transitioningcontentcontrol/TransitioningContentControl_02.webp';

-# Transitioning Content Control
+# TransitioningContentControl

-The transitioning content control can use a page transition to animate a content change on an inner control.
+The `TransitioningContentControl` can use a page transition to animate a content change on an inner control.

 You can use this control to display a collection of different images in a slideshow.